 It’s crucial not to underestimate the importance of remote interviews, whether conducted over video or phone.
 These interviews can be your stepping stone to the next stage, so thorough preparation is essential.

-Setting up the phone interview is important.
-Work with the recruitment consultant to arrange a time and date when you and the employer can be available and make sure you have all the details.
+When setting up the remote interview, collaborate with your recruitment consultant to arrange a time and date suitable for both you and the employer.
+Ensure you have all the necessary details.

 Find a private, quiet location with no distractions for the interview.
 For video interviews, check your internet connection, camera, and microphone beforehand to avoid technical hiccups.
 For phone interviews, use a reliable phone with clear reception, ideally a landline.

 Be punctual and prepared, with your notes, resume, and calendar ready.
 Keep a pen and paper handy for taking notes or jotting down questions.

 Dress professionally, just as you would for an in-person interview.
 A polished appearance helps set the right tone.
 Make sure your background is tidy and professional; use a virtual background if needed.
 Check that the lighting is flattering, and close any other internet applications to prevent distractions and alerts.

 Maintain eye contact by looking directly into the camera most of the time, rather than at the screen or your own image.
 This may feel unnatural at first, but it makes a difference and can be practiced beforehand.